 - If there's not trust, employees might feel “watched” or “policed”

 - In circumstances like that, employees might not do their work as they normally would (they might be nervous and make mistakes or they might do everything exactly by the letter of the process, when they might normally be more casual about their work)

 - It might be awkward or uncomfortable to observe when patients are present

 - When you observe you might see a limited snapshot of time (hearing things like “it's normally way busier than this” might tip you off)

 All of those “con's” or disadvantages can be addressed.

 If trust does not exist, then managers should first spend time in the gemba building relationships and talking with staff.
 Orient the discussion around “how can I help you?” instead of seeming judgmental about waste.
-Even if you’re not being judgmental, pointing out the waste (and thinking of it as a systems/processes issue) will still lead to staff blaming themselves and therefore feeling criticized.
+Even if you're not being judgmental, pointing out the waste (and thinking of it as a systems/processes issue) might still lead to staff blaming themselves and therefore feeling criticized.

 If we're going to be observing when patients are present, we can go out of our way to introduce ourselves to patients and let them understand why the observation (and improvement work) is taking place.
 You might have a patient say something funny, as happened to me and a team once.
 You can hang signs that inform people who enter the department that workplace observation is taking place (with the goals including quality improvement, waiting time reduction, etc.).
 Most patients are happy to see this happening, trust me.

 You might decide to stay out of the exam room, leaving that to be a private moment between the patient and clinicians.
 There's so much waste in healthcare, we're generally not trying to start out by making the clinical encounter more efficient.
 We're looking for ways to prevent delays so the patient can get to the room more quickly, for example.